1

 "What?
 Did you get the package?"

-“I did,” Francis said, “but our contact told me someone figured it out.
-They were snooping in the code and found the backdoor.”
+"I did," Francis said, "but our contact inside flagged an alert.
+A couple of developers were snooping in the code.
+They found Imran's backdoor."

 "Who?"